RafaelB222/Game-Server-and-Chess-Client/README.md

 ## Running the client:

 **A few notes about the client:
 This was initially made for a university assignment that had some specific requirements.
 Firstly the client files could only consist of a single javescript, css and html file.
 No third party libraries could be used.
 This meant I could not use a Chess library like Chess.js, so had to make the chess logic manually from scratch.
-I have not yet finished implementing the full logic for a complete chess game.**
+I have not yet finished implementing the full logic for a complete chess game.
+I will be working on rebuilding the client using react so that it is not just one big js file and so it can use a chess library.**

 In order to run the client application, open the index.html file using the browser of your choice.